Showing 1 - 1 OF 1

 Lodging for PCS Soldiers

-Once all briefings and medical screening have been completed, those serving an unaccompanied tour will be escorted on to the same bus they arrived in and transported to the reception barracks (BLDG 6390) where they will stay for the duration of the 4-day In-processing POI.
-SMs will report to Maude Hall (BLDG 6400) prior to 0800 the following morning (Monday-Friday).
+Once all briefings are completed, those serving an unaccompanied tour will be escorted to the reception barracks (BLDG 6390), where they will stay for the 4-day In-processing POI.
+SMs will report to Maude Hall (BLDG 6400) before 8 a.m. the following morning (Monday-Friday).

-** Unaccompanied E-7 and above are AUTHORIZED three (3) days of temporary living allowance (TLA) upon arrival.
-Within the first 48-72 hours, SMs are required to go to housing to be issued an SLQ.
-In the event SMs do not go to housing within the authorized timeline and stays at lodging for an extended period, Housing will not reimburse more than 3 days of TLA.
+* Unaccompanied E-7 and above are AUTHORIZED three (3) days of temporary living allowance (TLA) upon arrival.
+Within 48-72 hours, SMs must go to housing to be issued an SLQ.
+If SMs do not go to housing within the authorized timeline and stay at lodging for an extended period, Housing will not reimburse more than three days of TLA.